 - Comply with directions given by the AHJ, spotter(s), or fire/EMS units.

-After the display, make it a priority to check all of the individual fireworks to ensure they were properly set off and are no longer active.
+After the display, make it a priority to check all individual fireworks to ensure they were properly set off and are no longer active.
 Follow these guidelines for staying safe while cleaning up after a fireworks display:

 - Wear personal protective equipment (PPE) appropriate for cleanup duties.